-The Aguanish River stretches for more than 280 kilometers and flows into the Gulf of St. Lawrence near the town of Aguanish, 25 kilometers west of Natashquan.
+The 280 kilometer long Aguanish River joins the Gulf of St-Laurent near the municipality of Aguanish, 25 kilometers west of Natashquan.

-Sport fishing on the Aguanish River has been open since 1988.
-An exclusive 4 km section running between the saw kerf and the mouth of the river belongs to the Innu community of Nutashkuan, in a partnership with the Association Chasse et Pêche d'Aguanish.
-Anglers have a total of 9 pools to choose from: 6 located below the first waterfall and 3 located above the second waterfall.
-Most of the salmon caught here weigh between 8 and 12 lbs.
+Sport fishing has been open on the Aguanish River since 1988.
+From the mouth of the river to the beginning of the Trait-de-Scie, some four kilometers away, this is a territory with exclusive rights belonging to the Aboriginals of the Innu community of Nutashkuan, in partnership with the Association chasse et pêche d'Aguanish.
+Nine pools are promised to anglers: six downstream of the first waterfall and three upstream of the second waterfall.
+Most of the fish caught will weigh between 3.6 and 5.4 kilograms.